 Isolocity’s built-in 3×5 why template allows you to associate a team member to each note.
 You can also create action items from directly within the form.

 Perform a “Fishbone Analysis” by initiating that section of your root cause analysis as well.
 You will still be able to associate team members and create action items.

-Once this data has been inputted into Isolocity, the information can be saved and used by users and user groups to determine the best course of action for the error going forward.
-Using these sections in the “Corrective Action Report” module makes integrating the philosophy of 3×5 why analysis simple and quick.
+With these tools Isolocity users and user groups can determine the best course of action for any error and initiate corrective procedure with ease.
+Utilizing these sections in the “CAPA” module makes integrating the philosophy of 3×5 why analysis simple and quick.
 Isolocity is here to make the adoption of such practices less labouring for your workforce.
 Sign up for a free trial and learn more about how Isolocity can help you implement 3×5 why analysis and other standards to your compliance.